Going Green with STOXX Low Carbon Index Family

 The STOXX Low Carbon Index family allows investors to manage climate risk and incorporate carbon reduction into investment strategies without giving up returns or increasing the overall risk.

-*Data sources used to calculate all STOXX Low Carbon indices are provided by CDP (reported data exclusively used for “STOXX Reported Low Carbon” and “STOXX Global Climate Change Leaders Index”) and South Pole Group (estimated data), who are widely established as the most reliable and professional sources of reported and estimated carbon-intensity data.
+*Data sources used to calculate all STOXX Low Carbon indices are provided by CDP (reported data exclusively used for “STOXX Reported Low Carbon” and “STOXX Global Climate Change Leaders Index”) and ISS ESG (estimated data), who are widely established as the most reliable and professional sources of reported and estimated carbon-intensity data.
 Data considered comprises Scope 1, Scope 2 and Scope 3 emissions.

 Willem John Keogh, Senior Product Development Manager

 Nico Langedijk, CFA.
 Regional Director – Scandinavia, The Netherlands & Belgium (NL)

 |You want to receive our PULSE ONLINE mailing that updates you on new articles?
 Please send us an email to email@example.com.
 You can share your feedback, comments or questions by sending an email to the same address.|